HotPocketHPE/mhguide/mhguide.md

 # Terminology

-## Mechanics
 * Blademaster - Melee weapon users.
 Most weapon types in the game fall under this.
 Uses Sharpness.
 * Gunner - Ranged weapon users, aka Light Bowgun, Heavy Bowgun and Bow.
 Uses ammo/coatings and Critical Distance.
 Armor has about half the defense of Blademasters.
 * Hitbox - The invisible zone that detects if an attack hits.
 Usually corresponds roughly with the parts moving on a monster during an attack, e.g. the tail during a tailspin.
 * Hitzone - The (multiplicative) damage modifier for hitting a certain area on the monster.
 Cutting, impact, shot, and all elements have unique values for each hitzone.
 * I-frames - Stands for invincibility frames.
 A period of time where you cannot be hit by any attack (with extremely rare exceptions).
 Present on the basic roll, superman dive, and some weapon moves.

-# How Damage Works

-To defeat monsters, you need to deal damage, obviously!
-Knowing how damage works will make your hunts faster and cleaner.

-## The Basic Damage Formula

-> Damage = Weapon Damage * Motion Value * Monster Hitzone

-## Weapon Damage

-This number is mostly derived from pre-hunt preparation.
-Crafting good weapons and armor with damage-boosting skills will raise this.

-> True Raw = (Weapon True Raw + Additive Skills) * Multiplicative Skills

-* Weapon True Raw - The base damage of your weapon.
-In some games, not equal to what is shown on your equipment screen.
-See Display Raw below for more.
-* Additive Skills - Skills that add to your raw, such as the Attack Up skills.
-Better earlier in the game.
-* Multiplicative Skills - Skills that multiply your raw, such as Adrenaline while at low health.
-Better later in the game.

-> Display Raw = True Raw * Display Raw Modifier

-* Display Raw Modifier - Each weapon type has a modifier that inflates the displayed damage of the weapon in the equipment and status screen, in an attempt to convey the general speed/damage of it's moves.
-For example, Hammer and Greatsword hit slowly but do a lot of damage per hit, and thus have much higher modifiers than Sword and Shield or Dual Blades, which do low damage per hit but can attack very quickly.
-Again, **this does not actually affect your damage dealt, only how it is shown to you in-game.**

-In Portable 3rd, Generations/Generations Ultimate, and Rise, the true raw is always shown, so you don't have to worry about the display raw modifier.
-Hooray!

-> Average Weapon Damage = True Raw * Sharpness Modifier * (1 + 0.25 * (Affinity Percentage / 100))

-* Sharpness Modifier - Having higher sharpness will raise this.
-Since sharpness both helps you avoid bouncing and increases your damage, it is a useful thing to have. **Gunners do not have sharpness.**
-* Affinity Percentage - Critical hit rate.
-Critical hits will make you deal 25% more damage, and negative critical hits (produced by negative affinity) will lower your damage by 25%.
-Gets better the later in the game you are, since it multiplies your weapon's raw.

-## Motion Values

-Motion values (MVs) measure the relative strength of each hit, notated as percentages without the % sign.
-Usually you can intuitively guess these; slow and strong hits like Hammer's golf swing have high MVs (90 in GU), while fast and weak hits like Longsword's poke have low MVs (14 in GU).

-This is where your skill as a hunter comes in!
-Analyze the situation and decide which move is appropriate.
-For very fast monsters, perhaps a flurry of low-MV moves is best, while slower monsters may allow you to pull off many high-MV moves.

-Attacks with high MVs are usually either slow/long (Dual Blades' full Demon Dance, Charge Blade's Super Amped Elemental Discharge) or require setup in advance (Hammer's Charged Superpound, Greatsword's Level 3 Charge Slash).
-Find openings for these moves, or create your own if you can!

-## Hitzones

-Hitzones multiply the damage dealt by your attack based on where the attack hit on the monster.
-Usually parts that look "hard" like Garuga's back have low hitzones (15 with cutting in GU), and parts that look "soft" like Garuga's head have high hitzones (65 with cutting in GU).

-In addition to hurting your damage, attacking a hitzone that's too low will cause your weapon to bounce off.
-This locks you into a long animation, so try not to hit these parts.
-Having higher sharpness will make it harder to bounce, and some attacks cannot bounce.

-There are three types of "raw" hitzones: cutting, impact, and shot.
-Each weapon does mostly one type of raw damage.
-Some monsters' hitzones are better overall for a certain damage type, so try switching weapons if you're bouncing a lot or if good hitzones are difficult to reach.

-To tell approximately how high a hitzone is in-game, look at the amount of hitstop you get in 1st and 2nd generation games, and the size of the blood splatter in 3rd and 4th generation.
-Gunners may have trouble with this unfortunately.
-If you want to know the exact values, the internet is your friend!

-Explosions (such as Gunlance shells, Charge Blade phial explosions, and bombs) ignore hitzones!
-Use this to attack from new angles, or to break a particularly tough part.

-Positioning is key to taking advantage of hitzones.
-Learn where the good hitzones are and try to stay near them to get big damage!
-However, often the weakest part of the monster (like the head) is the most dangerous place to be, so temper aggression with awareness for best results.

-## Elemental Damage Formula

 # Simple Tips for Starting Out